Stay smoke-free for 28 days and you're 5 times more likely to quit for good.

 Share your journey with the I Quit Facebook community, and pick up new tips to stay smoke-free.

-You may also head down to our roadshows to have a personal chat with our I Quit representatives.
+You may also head down to our roadshows to have a personal chat with our I Quit representatives, who will be carrying backpacks like this:

 If you need a little more motivation, you may also talk to our trained Quit Consultants at: